nareshbhatia/react-takeout-exercise/README.md

 the content to fit, the two sides should scroll independently to show the full content.

+> The basic technique to achieve the above behavior is to set `height: 100%` on
+> every element starting from `<html>`, `<body>`, down to the element that you
+> want to stretch to full height.
+You can also achieve the same effect by
+> setting `height: 100vh` and the page level and then `height: 100%` on nested
+> elements.

 ## Technical Design

 Before we jump into implementation, let's create a plan of attack.
 The diagram